Yangon Gallery

-The Yangon Gallery is a contemporary art center located in People's Square and Park which is one of the most historic places in Myanmar.
+The Yangon Gallery is a contemporary art center located at People's Square and Park which is one of the most historic places in Myanmar.
 The Yangon Gallery organizes events of all art forms including painting, fashion, photography, music, film, documentary and literature.
 The Yangon Gallery is one of the art spaces in Yangon which can host all artistic platforms.

 The Yangon Gallery Art Events

 Monsoon Art Festival

 Right after the gallery was opened on July 25, 2014, the Yangon Gallery celebrated Monsoon Art Festival which helped introduced the gallery to Myanmar (Burma) art community.
 The program consisted of 9 art events from July 27 to September 28, 2014.
 The art events were One Year Sketch in Yangon - A Solo Exhibition by Artist Zaw Mong, Weaver of the Waves - Myanmar Acheik Show by Fashion Designer Mogok Pauk Pauk, Music Fest performed by Sebastian See-Schierenberg and Ensemble, Gitameit Jazz Band, and group performance organized by Side Effect Band while displaying artworks by Artist Than Htay and Zaw Maw, Angelic - A Solo Exhibition by Artist Saw Kyaw Zaw, Film Festival partnered with Wathann Film Fest and Tagu Films, Same Direction - A Group Exhibition by Artist Win Pe Myint and group, Literature Fest - Book Fair and Lectures conducted by Myanmar (Burma) authors including Ju, Photo City Group Show by Photographers Moe Min (Rays), Htin Lin (Golden Arrow), Than Aung (Black & White), Mya Win (City Rays), and Aung Pyae Sone (Black & White), and Wet Canvas - The First Solo Exhibition of Artist, Maung Hla Myint.